supershaneski/openai-chatgpt-prompts/README.md

 <br />

-# 1. [Content Creation] Write Script for Advertisement/CMナレションを書く
+# 1. [Content Creation] Write Script for an Ad/CMナレションを書く

+Prompt from this video, [This entire Ad was written by ChatGPT (for ChatGPT)](https://www.youtube.com/watch?v=eTjpGBur7uE).

 **Prompt:**
 > write a script for an advertisement film with a focus on storytelling for <Insert_Description_Here>.